cantrowitz/RxFirebase/RELEASING.md

 Release Process
 ===============

- 1. Ensure `VERSION_NAME` in `gradle.properties` is set to the version you want to release.
+ 1. Ensure `version` in `rxfirbease/build.gradle` is set to the version you want to release.
  2. Add an entry in `CHANGELOG.md` with the changes for the release.
  3. Update `README.md` with the version about to be released.
 Also update the RxJava version in this file to its latest.